 Note over Joshua,EMR,LAB,CR,SHR: All health information about Joshua is indexed under ID#-1949494939393@enduml

-Figure 49.4.2.3.2-2: Merge Patient Workflow Diagram Pseudocode
+Figure 49.4.2.4.2-2: Merge Patient Identities Workflow Diagram Pseudocode

 Pre-conditions:

-Systems that maintain patient information subscribe to the needed Patient data on the national Client Registry.
+Systems that maintain patient information subscribe to the needed Patient Identity Feed on the national Client Registry.

 Main Flow:

-A duplicate demographic record is, in error, created on the national CR.
-When the error is found, the duplicate records are linked on the EMR, and a transaction is executed to merge them on the CR.
-This triggers the subscriptions, and health data systems that have subscribed to updates on the CR are updated with information about the ID#s that are to be merged.
-Each of these systems updates their local health data to reflect the merge message.
+A duplicate patient master identity is detected and when the error is found, the duplicate identities are merged on the EMR, and a transaction is executed to merge them on the CR.
+This triggers the subscriptions, and health data systems that have subscribed to updates on the CR are updated with information about the patient identities that are to be merged.
+Each of these systems updates their local health data to reflect the merged patient master identity.

 Post-conditions:

-Following the execution of the triggered merge message, each system that maintains health data about the subject of care has updated this local data to reflect the merger of the two demographic ID#s.
-The subsumed identifier is deprecated.
+Following the execution of the triggered merge message, each system that maintains health data about the subject of care has updated this local data to reflect the merge of the two patient identities.
+The subsumed patient identity is deprecated.

-49.5 PMIM Security Considerations
+49.5 PMIR Security Considerations

-See ITI TF-2x: Appendix Z.8 for general FHIR security considerations.

-In addition, the PMIM profile is communicating Patient Identity information including identifiers, addresses, demographics, and contact information.
+The PMIR profile is communicating patient identity information including identifiers, addresses, demographics, and contact information.
 This information includes personal identifiers, and the identity is linked to health information.
 Care must be taken to protect the privacy of the patient and the security of system.

+See ITI TF-2x: Appendix Z.8 for general FHIR security considerations.

-49.6 PMIM Cross Profile Considerations
+49.6 PMIR Cross Profile Considerations

-Any system that implements the Patient Identity Consumer Actor should consider the implications of the feed to its data store.
+None.

 Appendices